NumerousCryo123/Thesis/README.md

 - $I_{\mathrm{ion}}$ is the total ionic current.
 - $I_{\mathrm{stim}}$ is the applied stimulation current or external field contribution.

-The total ionic current is
+The total ionic current is:

 $$
 I_{\mathrm{ion}}